ianplusplus/fastbookenvubuntu/README.md

 *** NEEDS TO BE RUN CURRENTLY AFTER THE SCRIPT RUNS *** mamba install "numpy<2" -y

+*** The system needs to be rebooted to allow the nvidia drivers to be loaded and then you must run "conda activate fastai"  ***

 1. System Update and Upgrade
 Updates Ubuntu package lists and upgrades installed packages to their latest versions.